joric/mitosis/README.md

 ## nRF51 Firmware

-This firmware is used for the keyboard halves.
+This firmware is used for the nRF51 modules on the keyboard halves and the receiver.

 ### Precompiled nRF51 Firmware